Oona Paredes

 Research

 Oona is an anthropologist and ethnohistorian by training, and she studies the cultural and historical intersections of religion, politics, and identity, especially the ways in which minority “tribal” communities interact with state power and popular culture.
-Her current field research project looks at traditions of political authority in the modern Philippine state in an indigenous minority group (the Higaunon Lumad) and how this authority articulates with oral traditions (encompassing both customary law and indigenous religion) to reflect acute internal concerns about identity, indigeneity, and cultural heritage preservation.
+Her current project unpacks the core Higaunon traditions of political authority and how this authority articulates with oral traditions (encompassing both customary law and indigenous religion) to reflect acute internal concerns about identity, indigeneity, and cultural heritage preservation in the modern Philippine state.

 Her earlier archival research documented the extensive colonial-era contact between Iberian missionaries and the ancestors of today’s Lumad peoples, and analyzing the enduring cultural imprint of Western colonialism and Christianity on what was long presumed to be “uncontacted” peoples.
 Her first book, A Mountain of Difference (2013), frames this significant cross-cultural encounter as a distinctly pericolonial experience, in which various Lumad communities actively and strategically incorporated colonial alliances at the outer edges of claimed colonial territory, beyond the direct reach of Spanish power, for nearly three centuries.